 What Are the Benefits of a Charitable Remainder Trust?

 Utah is a charitable state.
-In fact, according to a study from U.S. News & World Report, it is perhaps the most charitable state in the entire country—as Utah has the second highest rate of donating money, charitable gifts, as well as the highest rate of volunteering time.
+In fact, the U.S. News & World Report has ranked it one of the most charitable states in the country for residents who donate money, give charitable gifts, and volunteer time.

 Through proper estate planning, you may be able to give to a good cause in an efficient, cost effective manner.
 For many, one of the best options is a charitable remainder trust (CRT), which allows some to secure a lifetime income, save on estate taxes, and provide an income stream for a good cause.

 What is a Charitable Remainder Trust?